karinahallberg/karinahallberg/README.md

 - 👋 Hi, I’m @karinahallberg
 - 👀 I’m interested in anything within Cloud Development
 - 🌱 I’m currently learning everything about Cloud Development
-- 💞️ I’m looking to collaborate on Most things
+- 💞️ I’m looking to collaborate on most things
 - 📫 How to reach me Email

 <!---